Ria424/developers-animatesdk-docs/Document_object/Document76.md

 #### Description

-Method; retrieves the value of the specified data.
+Method; Retrieves the value of the specified data.
 The type returned depends on the type of data that was stored.

 #### Example